Broadening Participation in Ocean Science

 (1) Recruiting URM to all of our programs (undergraduate, graduate, and postdoctoral opportunities)

 (2) Improving retention and completion of URM through our undergraduate programs (CUREs, VIP Teams, Summer Research Internships)

 (3) Supporting the transition to graduate school with our Bridge-to-PhD (B2P) programs.

 These programs integrate academic, social, and professional development and provide opportunities to explore research as a career regardless of student social identity.
 URM students are recruited to CUREs, VIP Teams, and Summer Research Experiences when they are undergraduates to engage in research and build their science community.
-After they graduate, B2P Fellows will experience near-peer mentoring, develop role models, gain technical experience, and work with established scientist mentors that will help them prepare for graduate student applications and beyond.
+B2P Fellows experience near-peer mentoring, develop role models, gain technical experience, and work with established scientist mentors that help them prepare for graduate student applications and beyond.
 The establishment of cohorts (nurtured in B2P programs) improves long-term URM retention and advancement in STEM careers.
 Authentic research experiences for B2P participants that address problems of societal relevance (e.g., Earth’s carbon cycle and climate system) also increase URM engagement and retention.

-Recruitment to C-CoMP opportunities will occur through:
+Recruitment to C-CoMP opportunities occur through: